sunnywang93/FDAdapt/README.md

 ## References

-The methodological and theoretical aspects can be found in the following paper"
+The methodological and theoretical aspects can be found in the following paper:

 https://arxiv.org/abs/2306.16091